Chillán: Demographics

 According to the 2002 census by the National Statistics Institute, the commune of Chillán spans an area of 511.2 sqkm and has 161,953 inhabitants (77,007 men and 84,946 women).
 Of these, 148,015 (91.4%) lived in urban areas and 13,938 (8.6%) in rural areas.
 The population grew by 8.3% (12,442 persons) between the 1992 and 2002 censuses.

 The demonym for a person from Chillán, used for more than 400 years by local residents, is Chillanejo, yet this is not found in the Royal Spanish Academy Dictionary, which only recognizes Chillanense.

 Notable people

-In addition, Chillán has offered a number of artists.
+Isabel Riquelme, mother of Chilean independence leader Bernardo O'Higgins, was born in Chillán in 1758.
+María Cornelia Olivares, one of the national heroines of the Chilean War of Independence, was also from the city.
+In addition, Chillán has produced a number of artists.
 A notable example is Claudio Arrau, a pianist.
 Additionally, Ramón Vinay is the tenor who played Otello in the 1950s, his recording of the role with Toscanini.
 He was a regular at the New York City Metropolitan Opera, where he sang both tenor and baritone roles.
 One of his last performances at this house was as the Barber of Seville's Basilio, a bass role.
 He retired from the stage in 1969.